Beetroit/HouseHunter/markdown/TASK_CHECKLIST.md

 # HouseHunter Platform - Task Checklist (Revised 2025-04-05 - Cameroon Focus)

 **Instructions for Future Agents:** Please maintain this checklist format.
 When a task is completed, mark it with `[x]`, add a brief summary of the work done below it, and update the date.
-Focus priorities are **Verified Listings** and **Core Property Management Tools** for the Cameroon market.
+Focus priorities are **Verified Listings** and **Core Property Management Tools** for the Cameroon market. **Important:** Before using exceptions or imports, always verify they exist in the relevant files (`api/services/exceptions.py` for exceptions, respective modules for imports).
+Do not assume existence.
+Define exceptions before use.
+Refactor user fetching in routes to use `get_current_user_object` helper.

 ## Phase 1: Foundation & Core Backend (Mostly Complete)